 Initial Appeal: Workers’ Compensation Board Panel Hearing

-Ideally, your workers’ comp benefits will be paid relatively shortly after you submit your claim.
+Ideally, your workers’ comp benefits will be paid shortly after you submit your claim.
 However, if that does not occur, you need to be ready to file an appeal.
 As explained by the New York State Workers’ Compensation Board, your initial workers’ comp appeal will be heard by a panel of three administrative judges.
 This is often referred to as a ‘board panel hearing’.
-If your claim was denied, call a lawyer immediately.
+If your claim was denied, contact a lawyer immediately.
 Your New York workers’ comp lawyer will make sure that your appeal is submitted in time.

 Escalate the Appeal: Request a Full Board Review

-If your claim for benefits was not approved by the panel of judges, you will then have the right to request a full board review of your claim.
+If your claim for benefits was not approved by the panel of judges, you will then have the right to request a full Board review of your claim.
 This is the final stage of the administrative appeals process.
-To be clear, the board may not grant your claim for a full review — they retain the discretion to refuse to hear cases.
+To be clear, the board may not grant your claim for a full review — they have the discretion to refuse to hear cases.
 Still, you must file for a full review to be eligible to move forward in the appeals process.
 It is a required step.